Lifejackets save lives - let's make it law

 Closing date for submissions: 11.59 pm, Thursday 11 December 2025

 "The facts are clear – lifejackets increase a person's survivability like nothing else.
-Our data and insights make it clear, up to 20 lives could be saved every year if everyone on a craft wore a lifejacket.
+Our data and insights make it clear that an average of 12 lives could be saved every year if everyone on a craft wore a lifejacket.

 National legislation is a simple, sensible change that will save lives"